dreamind/ix/project/phase3/phase3-1.md

-# Phase 3: Milestone 1 - Data Exploration.
+# Phase 3: Milestone 1 - Group Work and Data Exploration.

 By the end of week 4, you must ideally form a group of three students.
 Some of you might be tempted to do the phase 2 and 3 of the project individually, but working in group is one of the most important skills in software development or in any projects involving a large problem-solving work.
 Try as much as possible to form a group with students in your allocated practical workshop because some of your workshop time will be allocated for doing group work.